You are here:

 - Are likely to result in a risk to the rights and freedoms of individuals

-However, the Information Commissioner's Office (ICO) explains that it's good practice to record all of your processing activities.
+However, it's good practice to record all of your processing activities.

 If you have 250 or more employees, you must document all of your processing activities.

-If you takes part in a one-off research trial that requires collecting or submitting pupil data such as their name and assessment information, you would only need to include this activity on your record if your school has more than 250 employees.
+If you take part in a one-off research trial that requires collecting or submitting pupil data such as their name and assessment information, you would only need to include this activity on your record if your trust has more than 250 employees.

-However, if the trial involved collecting or submitting special category data such as the pupil's racial or ethnic origin, you would have to record the activity regardless of school size.
+However, if the trial involved collecting or submitting special category data such as the pupil's racial or ethnic origin, you would have to record the activity regardless of trust size.

 You must record the different ways you process the same personal data